 Former mine pit with the concrete pit headframe of the Morandat shaft, which will become the Joint Development Zone (ZAC) for exploiting the geothermal potential of mine waters.

-Geothermal energy has development potential for local needs, depending on the respective hydrogeological settings.
-In Gardanne, for example, BRGM is helping to convert former flooded lignite mines to exploit their geothermal potential to supply heating and cooling networks.
+In the light of the strong economic and demographic growth and the relative distance from the major national nuclear infrastructures, the energy transition is a major challenge for this region.
+Geothermal energy offers the development potential for pertinent local solutions, depending on the hydrogeological situation.
+In the Bouches-du-Rhône, for example, BRGM is helping to convert former flooded lignite mines in order to exploit their geothermal potential for heating and cooling networks.

-In addition, to support the sustainable development of geothermal energy, BRGM has the expertise to draw up maps of potential sources at different scales, including areas with geological risks.
-It is also developing monitoring methods aimed at avoiding conflicts of use between human activities in areas under cities.
+Furthermore, BRGM is drawing up geothermal potential maps on different scales, including areas with geological risks.
+It is also developing monitoring methods aimed at avoiding conflicts of use between human activities in the urban subsurface.